Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 **Its purposes are:**

-- **Understanding the current state of secure development processes**: The company can determine its current maturity level.
+- **Understanding the current state of secure development processes**: The company is able to determine its current maturity level.
-- **Planning**: The pyramid helps plan next steps in developing secure development processes.
+- **Planning**: The pyramid helps plan the next steps in developing secure development processes.
-- **Motivation**: By tracking progress on the pyramid, development teams can see their growth, motivating further improvements.
+- **Motivation**: By tracking progress on the pyramid, development teams can see their progression, which motivates further improvements.
-- **Standardization**: The pyramid can serve as the basis for internal standards and policies for improving secure development processes.
+- **Standardization**: The pyramid can form the basis for internal standards and policies for improving secure development processes.

 **Choosing the target maturity level** follows this algorithm:

-1. By default, the target level is “Basic,” which includes introducing basic tools and processes with the necessary initial scope.
+1. By default, the target stage is “Basic,” which includes integration of basic tools and processes with the necessary initial scope.
-2. If secure development practices at **each** of levels 0–2 are 80–100% implemented, the target level should be “Enhanced” or “Advanced.”
+2. If secure development practices at **each** of stages 0–2 are implemented at 80–100%, the target stage should be “Enhanced” or “Advanced.”
-3. If secure development practices at levels 0–2 are 80–100% implemented, but practices at levels 3–5 are less than 80% implemented at **any** level, the target should be “Developed.”
+3. If secure development practices at stages 0–2 are implemented at 80–100%, but practices at any stage 3–5 are implemented below 80%, the target stage should be “Developed.”
-4. If secure development practices at **all** levels 0–5 are at least 80% implemented, the target level may be “Expert” or “Cosmic.”
+4. If secure development practices at **all** stages 0–5 are implemented at least 80%, the target stage may be “Expert” or “Ultimate.”

-> Practices at lower levels of the pyramid have a higher implementation priority compared to those at higher levels.
+> Practices at lower levels of the pyramid have higher implementation priority than those at higher levels.

-#### Mapping to Standards
+### Practices and requirements

-The mapping to standards contains various practices and evaluation criteria (“True” and “False” for stage 0, as well as “Implemented,” “Partially Implemented,” and “Not Implemented” for stage 1 and higher).
+This part of DAF contains various practices and evaluation criteria - “True” and “False” for stage 0, and “Implemented,” “Partially Implemented,” and “Not Implemented” for stage 1 and above.
 Practices are grouped into subdomains, and subdomains into domains.
 To achieve compliance with a given maturity stage, one or more practices may need to be implemented.

+Mapping for standards is done for practices where applicable.

 ## How to Use the Framework

 Quick guide:

 1. The best starting point is the “Practices and Requirements” tab, which contains all domains, subdomains, and practices.
 Fill in practices sequentially from top to bottom.
-If a subdomain is not applicable at all in your company, simply skip it (mark “False” at level 0 and “Not Implemented” for all practices of that subdomain).
+If a subdomain is not applicable to your company, simply skip it (mark “False” at level 0 and “Not Implemented” for all practices of that subdomain).
-2. To parallelize the process, entire subdomains can be assigned to relevant business units in your company for completion.
+2. To parallelize the process, assign entire subdomains to relevant business units for completion.
 3. After filling in all practices on the “Practices and Requirements” spreadsheet, you can evaluate subdomain coverage percentage there.
-On the “DAF maturity pyramid” tab, you can also see this coverage percentage with dynamic illumination (automated coloring of subdomain cells based on your answers).
+On the “DAF maturity pyramid” tab, you can also view this coverage percentage with dynamic visualization (automated coloring of subdomain cells based on your answers).
-4. In the public version, the “DAF maturity pyramid” and “DAF Map” sheets do not have dynamic illumination.
+4. In the public version, the “DAF maturity pyramid” and “DAF Map” sheets do not have dynamic visualization.
 However:
     - The DAF Map provides a high-level view of how domains, subdomains, and practices fit together.
 This visualization is suitable for audit reports.
-    - The DAF maturity pyramid helps assess how mature your secure development processes are.
-For clearer visualization, you can manually color cells with practice groups (e.g., T-CODE-IMG-1, T-PREPROD-DAST-2, etc.) according to their completion percentage in the Heatmap, and/or calculate the average percentage of completion for each group across all maturity levels.
-Then determine the current maturity level and set the target level according to the methodology described above.
+    - The DAF maturity pyramid helps assess the maturity of your secure development processes are.
+For clearer visualization, manually color cells with practice groups (e.g., T-CODE-IMG-1, T-PREPROD-DAST-2, etc.) according to their completion percentage in the Heatmap, and/or calculate the average percentage of completion for each group across all maturity levels.
+Then determine the current maturity level and set the target level using the methodology described above.
 5. A colored DAF maturity pyramid can also be useful for audit reporting.

-If you have ideas or suggestions on how to improve the framework or make it easier to use, please share them with us!
+If you have ideas or suggestions to improve the framework or make it easier to use, please share them with us!

 ## Materials Used to develop DAF framework